akhilvelluva/PTEE/README.md

 ###   PTEE
-An interactive web application for finding the best sample for RNA sequence analysis
+An interactive web application for finding the best accessible tissues for RNA sequence analysis

 ## Features